 Most seasoned pilgrims will readily tell you they felt safer on the Camino than in their home towns.
 If you compare stats on violent crime you will understand how they feel.
 People living along the routes are generally helpful to respectful pilgrims.
-Tragedy struck in Spring of 2015 when an American woman walking alone was abducted and murdered.
-Thankfully, these incidents are very rare.
-Sometimes pilgrims need some help along the Way regarding injuries or illness.
+Incidents of violence are very rare.
+More often pilgrims need some help along the Way regarding injuries or illness.
 Be sure to train physically and touch base with your doctor before undertaking your journey.
 Take care of yourself as you walk by eating well and getting the rest you need.
 These excerpts from our Guidebook are full of valuable tips and emergency contact information.

 Take Your Phone

 Though some famous guide books might tell you to leave your smart phone at home, we disagree.
 While there is good reason to observe a “tech fast” and unplug from your daily life schedule and routines while you walk, there are many ways your phone can serve you, rather than enslave you.
 Your phone can provide you with a valuable connection to transportation, lodging, and help of all kinds.
 You, and your family and friends back home, will appreciate the peace of mind that comes from having a way to call for help if you need it.
 We discuss our “hands down favorite” phone plan for international travel in our Guidebook, as well as the many other reasons to take your phone with you.